-After this we saw Anjani Hill(Anjani is mother of lord Hanuman) & it was here that we experienced a mesmerizing sunset and just right above that , we saw the floating stone in the temple(see the image below)
+After this, we saw Anjani Hill(Anjani is the mother of Lord Hanuman) & it was here that we experienced a mesmerizing sunset and just right above that, we saw the floating stone in the temple(see the image below)

-Before we headed back to our hotel for the night, we had dinner at a placed named ‘Laughing Buddha’ , which offers a very relaxing ambiance and an awesome river side view that will wash away all your tiredness.
+Before we headed back to our hotel for the night, we had dinner at a placed named ‘Laughing Buddha’ , which offers a very relaxing ambience and an awesome riverside view that will wash away all your tiredness.

-We had a pre booking at Netra guest house (Rs.
-450per room for two person).
+We had a pre-booking at Netra guest house (Rs.
+450per room for two people).
 But upon our arrival, we realized that there were no attached washrooms with the rooms.
 So we cancelled our booking and moved in search of rooms and landed at Pushpa guest house (you can look up for this guest house on Google or can contact me).
-They offered us room at Rs.750 after negotiations (originally the price was Rs.900), which was totally worth it as the place was comfortable & came with attached washroom.
+They offered us a room at Rs.750 after negotiations (originally the price was Rs.900), which was totally worth it as the place was comfortable & came with an attached washroom.
 We dumped all our luggage in the room and got back to our adventure of exploring this region – Hampi.

 The first thing we did as we stepped out of the hotel was to get a map & an information book so that we could be our own guide.
 You can cover all these places by walking – Virupaksha Temple, mustered Ganesh, Krishna Temple, Badavi Lingam, Ugranarashima. (refer images below)

 I purchased some hippe type of clothing for myself which was a fair deal for me.
-Then we headed to Mango Tree restaurant located in Hampi bazaar & ordered 3 varieties of veggies, couple of chapatis with bucoffee pie (I strongly recommend) for desert which costed us Rs.150 approx. After this scrumptious meal, we decided to call it a day and headed back to the hotel for rest.
+Then we headed to Mango Tree restaurant located in Hampi bazaar & ordered 3 varieties of veggies, a couple of chapatis with bucoffee pie (I strongly recommend) for dessert which cost us Rs.150 approx. After this scrumptious meal, we decided to call it a day and headed back to the hotel for rest.

-we only kept our luggage at the guest house(as we had to stay only for one day), hired cycles and pedaled our way to explore the remaining monuments in Hampi.
-We saw Monothilic bull then kings balance, Matanga Hill (sunrise point), the Vittal Temple , with entry ticket costing only Rs.30, we also saw the chariot made up of stone and the tuning pillar.
+we only kept our luggage at the guest house(as we had to stay only for one day), hired cycles and pedalled our way to explore the remaining monuments in Hampi.
+We saw Monothilic bull then kings balance, Matanga Hill (sunrise point), the Vittal Temple, with entry ticket costing only Rs.30, we also saw the chariot made up of stone and the tuning pillar.